The PeleLMeX Model

 where we have used the divergence theorem to convert the volume integral into a surface integral over the domain boundaries: \(\int_V \nabla \cdot \boldsymbol{u} dV = \int_A \boldsymbol{u} dA\).
 The above pressure evolution is accompanied by a modified velocity constraint:

-The above equations hold for any fully enclosed or partially enclosed domain where there can be mass flowing into or out of the domain, but the next flowrate is non-zero and therefore the pressure should be adjusted in time.
-In a perfectly enclosed domain, where there is no mass in or out of the system, \(\int_A \boldsymbol{u} dA = 0\) and the pressure evolution is simplified to:
+The above equations hold for any fully enclosed or partially enclosed domain where there can be mass flowing into or out of the domain, but the net flowrate is non-zero and therefore the pressure should be adjusted in time.
+In a perfectly enclosed domain, where there is no mass in or out of the system, \(\int_A \boldsymbol{u} dA = 0\) and the pressure evolution simplifies further to:

 PeleLMeX Algorithm